Open Science

 3) NOVA University Lisbon Rules for Institutional Affiliation

 Indication of institutional affiliation in publications is mandatory.
-Failure to use the standard defined by Universidade NOVA de Lisboa makes it impossible to take researchers’ scientific productivity into account when evaluating the research unit and the respective faculty to which it belongs.
+Failure to use the standard defined by NOVA University Lisbon makes it impossible to take researchers’ scientific productivity into account when evaluating the research unit and the respective faculty to which it belongs.
 CEDIS researchers must indicate their institutional affiliation:

 4) FCT Publicity Rules